stengoes/linux-luks-tpm-boot/README.md

 Then, add the keyfile to LUKS:

 `sudo cryptsetup luksAddKey /dev/sda<x> /secret.bin`

+STEN: In most of our cases <x> = 5.
+See `lsblk` to see the device where the crypt is.

 NOTE: Some people might not like the idea of the keyfile being (temporary) stored on the harddisk.
 Personally, I don't really see a problem with that, since it is stored on an encrypted harddisk.
 If an attacker is able